Apply for British Passport for Irish Citizens

 - know you as a friend, neighbour, or colleague

-- work in a recognized profession such as accounting, pharmacy, etc.
+- work in a recognised profession such as accounting, pharmacy, etc.

-- be recognized as a person of good standing in the community
+- be recognised as a person of good standing in the community

 - not be related to you by birth or marriage